PoisotLab/ms_mangal_synthesis/reviews.md

 making clear the differences with the novel perspectives the authors want to bring up in the present study.

+> This is an excellent suggestion - we have added a paragraph to the introduction, that highlight these studies, and explain that they can be easily automated using a database with a standard format.

-2) I would also contextualise the study within the current literature about biodiversity data deficiencies, paying special attention to the so-called Eltonian shortfall (Hortal et al. 2015.
+I would also contextualise the study within the current literature about biodiversity data deficiencies, paying special attention to the so-called Eltonian shortfall (Hortal et al. 2015.
 Annual Review of Ecology, Evolution, and Systematics.
 46, 523-549.).

+> We have added a discussion of this article at the end of the first paragraph of the discussion.

-3) I think the idea of “…extrapolating the network structure over gradients,…” may be controversial or at least ambiguous.
+I think the idea of “…extrapolating the network structure over gradients,…” may be controversial or at least ambiguous.
 If “gradients” just refers to abiotic environmental gradients, then, there are several evidence pointing to other factors as determinants of network structure,